-When you have a lot of financial obligations, figuring out where the money will come from to pay down your debt can be difficult.
+When you have a lot of financial obligations, it can be difficult to figure out where money for debt repayment will come from.
 Can you really build up your savings, fund retirement accounts, afford your monthly expenses, and have money left over to chip away at debt?

 You can — with a little work.
 Here are three ways to get started.